renie/mg-institute-api/README.md

 FRONTENDADDRESS=<address where front-end server is listening. ex:localhost:8080>
 HTTPSKEYFILE=<path to your ssl key file (will be generated on next step)>
 HTTPSCERTFILE=<path to your ssl cert file (will be generated on next step)>
+JWTDEVTOKEN=<any jwt token to bypass auth in dev env.
+THIS MUST NOT BE SET IN PROD>
 ```
 **After running seed, you should have a user with email `test@test.com` and password `123456`.
 This user can be used to test logged API accesses.**